zachlankton/todomvc-perf-comparison/README.md

 ### Overall:

 Mercury, Vue and Mithril are king.
-Elm is a close fourth.
+Elm is a close fourth, except on IE9 where it is very slow.

-Ember is the slowest; Angular, React and Backbone are trailing too.
+Ember is the slowest overall; Angular, React and Backbone are trailing too.

 ### Chrome 35, OS X
 ![Chrome](Chrome.png)